cassiomolin/microservices-springboot/README.md

 1. Package the application: `mvn package`.
 1. Change into the `target` directory of the `dist` module: `cd dist/target`
 1. You should see a folder with the following or a similar name: `microservices-1.0`.
 Change into this folder: `cd microservices-1.0`
-1. Start the services as indicated below:
+1. Start the services as indicated below (the order doesn't matter).

 ### Running the service discovery application